 If there’s one pattern all crocheters know by heart, it’s the humble Granny Square.
-For most of us, it’s the first pattern we learn to crochet right after we learn how to make chains, single and double crochets.
+For most of us, it’s the first pattern we learn to crochet right after we learn how to make the basic crochet stitches like chains, single and double crochets.
 And rightfully so, as it’s one of the patterns that hits close to home.
-But do you know the humble origins of the Granny Square?
-I looked into it.
+But do you know the humble origins of the Granny Square designs?
+I looked into it, and found that those beautiful granny squares have quite humble beginnings.
+But, has over time flourished into something of endless possibilities for the new and experienced crocheter.

-I’m sure every grandma in the world either has a granny square blanket, a granny square pillow, a granny square vest (hello 70’s!) or maybe all of the above.
-There are so many patterns for granny squares, it looks like this pattern has been around for ages!
+I’m sure every grandma in the world either has a granny square crochet blanket, a granny square pillow, a classic granny square sweater (hello 70’s!) or maybe all of the above.
+There are so many patterns for crocheted granny squares, it looks like this pattern has been around for ages!
 And that got me to wonder: where does the Granny Square actually come from?

 The History of Granny Squares